 Decentralized markets offer more than just benefits.
 They have their own set of drawbacks as well.

-- Only one blockchain may be used for decentralised exchanges.
-This means that some typical transfers, such as Ethereum-to-Bitcoin trading, are not possible on user-friendly decentralised exchanges.
+- Only one blockchain may be used for decentralized exchanges.
+This means that some typical transfers, such as Ethereum-to-Bitcoin trading, are not possible on user-friendly decentralized exchanges.

 - Decentralized exchanges are well-known for being difficult to use.
 Liquidity problems and order clashes have been recorded.

-- There are a few decentralised markets that give shot ranking on occasion, but it is not a common feature.
+- There are a few decentralized markets that give shot ranking on occasion, but it is not a common feature.

-Have you ever heard of an idea having a problem, and then a solution being applied to solve it, only to discover that it returns you to the problem you were trying to solve in the first place?
-Specifically, centralised blockchain exchanges fell under this group.
-It attempted to make cryptocurrencies more realistic, only to defeat decentralisation in the meantime.
+Have you ever heard of an idea having a problem, and then a solution is applied to solve it, only to discover that it returns you to the problem you were trying to solve in the first place?
+Specifically, centralized blockchain exchanges fell under this group.
+It attempted to make cryptocurrencies more realistic, only to defeat decentralization in the meantime.

 Anything said about the latest technology’s problems, foresee them to be resolved very quickly.
 With the COVID-19 crisis posing a threat to traditional economic elements, cryptocurrency has all the credibility to view itself as a reliable source of hedging and an alternative form of transaction.

-With all of these factors, now is an excellent time to start a cryptocurrency exchange, and if you choose decentralised exchanges, the decentralised Ethereum token exchange is an excellent option.
-If you’re one of those budding developers, all you have to do is contact a firm that specialises in the development and customization of a decentralised Ethereum exchange.
+With all of these factors, now is an excellent time to start a cryptocurrency exchange, and if you choose decentralized exchanges, the decentralized Ethereum token exchange is an excellent option.
+If you’re one of those budding developers, all you have to do is contact a firm that specializes in the development and customization of a decentralized Ethereum exchange.